-Unlike the hydroponic systems, aeroponic systems do not make use of the growing medium.
-The plants to be grown are suspended in a dark container or enclosure and a nutrient rich solution, which is dense, is sprayed on the roots at regular intervals.
-Commercially, hydroponic systems have more advantages than the aeroponic systems because a major drawback of Aeroponics is constant attention and maintenance of nutrient density ratios.
+Unlike hydroponic systems, aeroponic systems do not make use of the growing medium.
+The plants to be grown are suspended in a dark container or enclosure and a nutrient-rich solution, which is dense, is sprayed on the roots at regular intervals.
+Commercially, hydroponic systems have more advantages than aeroponic systems because a major drawback of Aeroponics is constant attention and maintenance of nutrient density ratios.

 Hydroponic farming FAQ # 10: What are the best plants to grow in hydroponics?

 Plants that are best for indoor hydroponic farms are: